Your cookie preferences

 woman looking frustrated at her laptop

-In April 2024, Virgin Media increased its prices for millions of broadband, TV and home phone customers by 8.8%.
-It was the highest mid-contract price increase out of all the major UK broadband providers this year.
+Virgin Media increases its prices for millions of broadband, TV and home phone customers in April each year.

 While it has increased its prices annually at a variable rate for a considerable time, 2024 is the first year Virgin Media introduced a set inflation-linked price increase for customers in the middle of their contract.